What should I wear to my headshot session?

 - I’m all about less is more.
 I personally don’t think guys should wear ties but if your industry calls for it then by all means bring them along.
 Now might be the time to splurge and go buy a new silk tie that’s bright and colorful particularly if you’re wearing a dark grey suit; look for something that matches the color of your eyes.

-- Don’t show up with wrinkled clothing.
+- Known for his polished look, NYC based headshot photographer’s Joe Loper will also tell you to never show up with wrinkled clothing.
 Have the tops or suits or shirts dry cleaned or laundered first before coming to your session.
 Another option might be to go shop for something you like.
 Leave the tags on and if after the session you decide you don’t want the item, return it for a refund.